 Many cake business owners have started out baking as hobby with a view to to making a little extra money from home and grown from there.

-Many people (like me) are no good at cake decorating or complicated different flavoured cakes.
+Many people (like me) are no good at cake decorating or complicated different flavored cakes.

 So if we know someone who can make a beautiful cake then we want to be able to buy from them.

-Creating beautiful looking cakes is an art form and definitely one of the best hobbies that can make you money from home.
+Creating beautiful looking cakes is an art form and definitely one of the best money making hobbies from home that you could start.

 A colleague I worked with was renown for her cake making and decorating skills and earned a nice little sum from her hobby.